philipturner/openmm-metal/README.md

 The Metal Platform uses OpenMM API under the terms of the MIT License.
 A copy of this license may be found in the accompanying file [MIT.txt](licenses/MIT.txt).

-The Metal Platform is based on the Metal Platform of OpenMM under the terms of the GNU Lesser General Public License.
+The Metal Platform is based on the OpenCL Platform of OpenMM under the terms of the GNU Lesser General Public License.
 A copy of this license may be found in the accompanying file [LGPL.txt](licenses/LGPL.txt).
 It in turn incorporates the terms of the GNU General Public License, which may be found in the accompanying file [GPL.txt](licenses/GPL.txt).